codeface-io/SwiftObserver/README.md

 }
 ~~~

-Swift will infer the associated `UpdateType` from `latestUpdate`, so you don't need to write `typealias UpdateType = Event`.
+Swift infers the associated `UpdateType` from `latestUpdate`, so you don't have to write `typealias UpdateType = Event`.

 `latestUpdate` would typically return the last update that was sent or a value that indicates that nothing changed.
 It can be optional and may (always) return `nil`: